The fabella is an accessory ossicle typically found in the lateral head of the gastrocnemius. It occurs in ~20% (range 10-30%) of the population 1.

 In discussing mineralisation of the falx cerebri, many radiology textbooks use the term falx calcification and make no mention of falx ossification.

-Ossification of dural folds is very rare and falx ossification is seen in 0.7% of patients 1.
-Even though, ossification of an isola...
+Ossification of dural folds is relatively unusual; one study suggested a prevalence of falx ossification of 0.7% 1.
+Even though, os...